nus-cs2113-AY2122S2/ip/docs/README.md

 ![deadline example](images/deadline.png)<br/><br/>

 ### Adding an Event task: `event`
-Adds a Event task to the task list.
+Adds an Event task to the task list.
 Event tasks are tasks that start and end at a specific time.
 <br/>Format: `event [TASK] /at [START_TIME]`

 Examples: